Looking for the best studio monitor headphones that won’t break the bank? Look no further than the outstanding pair of headphones in this article.

 5. Philips SHP9600 Headphones

 Consider the Philips SHP9600 Stereo Headphones.
 They’re great!
-These headphones, made for DJs, have studio or on-the-go features.
+These headphones, designed for DJs, offer both studio and on-the-go features.

 They feature a detachable audio jack, making them easy to take anywhere.
-The headphones connect with 3.5 and 6.3 mm devices.
+The headphones are compatible with 3.5 mm and 6.3 mm devices.

 This is perfect for recording podcasts or music.

-The big 50mm neodymium drivers make the sound clear and detailed.
+The large 50mm neodymium drivers produce clear and detailed sound.
 They can play various sounds, from low bass to high notes.

-The headphones feature a comfortable over-ear design for long listening sessions.
+The headphones feature a comfortable over-ear design, ideal for extended listening sessions.

 The ear cushions and headband make them comfortable and lightweight.
 They’re also breathable.

-Whether using them in the studio or out and about, you can be sure these headphones will be comfortable.
+Whether you use them in the studio or on the go, these headphones will provide comfort.

 Pros